publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch59/m__us_usc_t10_s1174.md

     is not eligible for separation pay under this section.”

     Subsec. (f).
 [Pub.
-L. 101–510, § 501(h)(3)][/us/pl/101/510/s501/h/3], inserted heading.
+L. 101–510][/us/pl/101/510], § 501(h)(3), inserted heading.

     Subsec. (g).
 [Pub.
-L. 101–510, § 501(h)(4)][/us/pl/101/510/s501/h/4], inserted heading.
+L. 101–510][/us/pl/101/510], § 501(h)(4), inserted heading.

     [Pub.
-L. 101–510, § 501(c)(2)][/us/pl/101/510/s501/c/2], struck out “(1)” after “(g)” and struck out par.
+L. 101–510][/us/pl/101/510], § 501(c)(2), struck out “(1)” after “(g)” and struck out par.
 (2) which read as follows: “The total amount that a member may receive in separation pay under this section and severance pay and readjustment pay under any other provision of law, other than [section 1212 of this title][/us/usc/t10/s1212], based on service in the armed forces may not exceed $30,000.”

     Subsec. (h).
 [Pub.
-L. 101–510, § 501(h)(5)][/us/pl/101/510/s501/h/5], inserted heading.
+L. 101–510][/us/pl/101/510], § 501(h)(5), inserted heading.

     Subsec. (i).
 [Pub.
-L. 101–510, § 501(h)(6)][/us/pl/101/510/s501/h/6], inserted heading.
+L. 101–510][/us/pl/101/510], § 501(h)(6), inserted heading.

     1989—Subsec. (h)(2).
 [Pub.
 L. 101–189][/us/pl/101/189] substituted “Department of Veterans Affairs” for “Veterans’ Administration”.

     1984—Subsec. (h)(1).
 [Pub.
 L. 98–498][/us/pl/98/498] substituted “separation pay, severance pay,” for “severance pay” before “or readjustment pay” in two places.

     1983—Subsec. (c).
 [Pub.
-L. 98–94, § 911(a)][/us/pl/98/94/s911/a], amended subsec. (c) generally, designating existing provisions as par.
+L. 98–94][/us/pl/98/94], § 911(a), amended subsec. (c) generally, designating existing provisions as par.
 (1) and existing pars.
 (1) and (2) as subpars.
 (A) and (B), respectively, and in provisions preceding subpar.
 (A) substituted “Except as provided in paragraphs (2) and (3), a member” for “A member” and “fewer than 20, years of active service immediately before that discharge or release is entitled to separation pay” for “less than twenty, years of active service immediately before that discharge or release is entitled, unless the Secretary concerned determines that the conditions under which the member is discharged or separated do not warrant such pay, to separation pay”, and added pars.
 (2) and (3).

     Subsec. (f).
 [Pub.
-L. 98–94, § 923(b)][/us/pl/98/94/s923/b], amended subsec. (f) generally, substituting “each full month of service that is in addition to the number of full years of service creditable to the member is counted as one-twelfth of a year and any remaining fractional part of a month is disregarded” for “a part of a year that is six months or more is counted as a whole year and a part of a year that is less than six months is disregarded”.
+L. 98–94][/us/pl/98/94], § 923(b), amended subsec. (f) generally, substituting “each full month of service that is in addition to the number of full years of service creditable to the member is counted as one-twelfth of a year and any remaining fractional part of a month is disregarded” for “a part of a year that is six months or more is counted as a whole year and a part of a year that is less than six months is disregarded”.

     Subsec. (g)(2).
 [Pub.
-L. 98–94, § 911(b)][/us/pl/98/94/s911/b], inserted “, other than [section 1212 of this title][/us/usc/t10/s1212],” after “any other provision of law”.
+L. 98–94][/us/pl/98/94], § 911(b), inserted “, other than [section 1212 of this title][/us/usc/t10/s1212],” after “any other provision of law”.

     Subsec. (i).
 [Pub.
-L. 98–94, § 1007(c)(2)][/us/pl/98/94/s1007/c/2], designated existing provisions as par.
+L. 98–94][/us/pl/98/94], § 1007(c)(2), designated existing provisions as par.
 (1) and added par.
 (2).

     1981—Subsec. (c).
 [Pub.
 L. 97–22][/us/pl/97/22] substituted “after September 14, 1981,” for “on or after the effective date of the Defense Officer Personnel Management Act”.

  __Effective Date of 2009 Amendment__

 [Pub.
-L. 111–32, title III, § 318(c)][/us/pl/111/32/s318/c], June 24, 2009, [123 Stat.
+L. 111–32, title III][/us/pl/111/32/tIII], § 318(c), June 24, 2009, [123 Stat.
 1874][/us/stat/123/1874], provided that:

 > “The amendments made by this section \[amending this section and [section 1175 of this title][/us/usc/t10/s1175]\] shall apply to any repayments of separation pay, severance pay, readjustment pay, special separation benefit, or voluntary separation incentive, that occur on or after the date of enactment \[June 24, 2009\], including any ongoing repayment actions that were initiated prior to this amendment.”